 Recommended time of stay : 1 day in the place

-To continue your trip, in Barranca you must find a combi that will take you directly to Huaraz, without passing through Lima (which does not make much sense).
+To continue your sample itinerary in Northern Peru, in Barranca you must find a combi that will take you directly to Huaraz, without passing through Lima (which does not make much sense).
 You can also try your luck with one of the big bus companies that pass through Lima to go to Huaraz, but they have no official stop in Barranca.

 Huaraz dates before the Inca times and is an ideal destination for travelers who want to combine culture and relax.
 The area is known as the Peruvian Switzerland, saying that it is beautiful, green, mountainous.
 You can hike in the Huascaran National Park, explore archaeological sites or visit the monoliths of the Regional Museum of Ancash.